-The Exchange's proposal to provide, "If an ABBO locks or crosses the SRCH Order during the Route Timer, the SRCH Order may route to the away market at the ABBO at the conclusion of the Route Timer.
-If, during the Route Timer, any new interest arrives opposite the SRCH Order that is equal to or better than the ABBO price, the SRCH Order will trade against such new interest at its SRCH price," is consistent with the Act because where the market is locked or crossed the SRCH Order may route at the ABBO when the Route Timer concludes.
+The Exchange's proposal to provide, "If an ABBO locks or crosses the SRCH Order during a new Route Timer, which would subsequently initiate at the conclusion of any Route Timer if interest remains, the SRCH Order may route to the away market at the ABBO at the conclusion of such Route Timer.
+If, during such Route Timer, any new interest arrives opposite the SRCH Order that is equal to or better than the ABBO price, the SRCH Order will trade against such new interest at its SRCH Order price," is consistent with the Act because where the market is locked or crossed the SRCH Order may route at the ABBO when the Route Timer concludes.
 This information provides market participant with greater transparency.